-For functional safety group drives, option +Q952 is added only in the incomer cabinet or empty cabinet.
-The operation principle is similar to that of a single drive.
+For functional safety group drives, option +Q964 is added only in the incomer cabinet or empty cabinet.
+The operation sequence is similar to that of a single drive.
 However, for transmitting the signals to more than one drive, a safety bus is used.
 It consists of multiple X25 terminals with wired connections.
 For each drive, plus code +S925 is required.
-The safety relays of the safety option provide the signals such as STO, ramp start (Off3) and open MC command to the safety bus.
-Also, diagnostic information is returned to the safety relays using the safety bus, such as the reset indication and Off3 acknowledge.
+The safety relays of the safety option provide the required signals such as STO, ramp start (Off3) and open MC command to the safety bus.
+Also, diagnostic information is returned to the safety relay using the safety bus, such as the STO reset indication and Off3 acknowledge.

-Connection to safety bus X25 (+Q952)
+Connection to safety bus X25 (Q964)

 Note: If the cabinets of the drives of a group are not physically connected with each other, the electrical drawing of the safety bus is more complex.
 For this so-called line-up splitting, the extra plus codes +S926 safety transmitter and +S927 safety receiver are needed.
 The safety transmitter can connect one safety group via two channel field wiring to up to two safety receivers.
-Please see delivered diagrams for reference.
+Please see circuit diagrams delivered with the drive for reference.